shv-om/SOC-Automation/README.md

 This project focuses on building a machine learning pipeline to classify cybersecurity alerts using a combination of BERT transformer-based embeddings and XGBoost.
 The model leverages domain-adaptive pretraining (DAPT) of BERT fine-tuned on cybersecurity alert data, combined with engineered categorical features and feature selection.

+Cybersecurity datasets often contain a large number of features and may include missing values that shouldn't be discarded outright.
+XGBoost is well-equipped to handle such scenarios, as it can manage missing data effectively.
+During training, it learns the optimal direction (left or right) for instances with missing values at each decision split, enabling the model to utilize incomplete data without compromising performance.

 ### **Features / Data Structure**

 **The input data contains the following features: (These fields are just for example.
 If you have more data, please train on that as well.)**